Sustain Our Great Lakes Grant Program

 Applicants proposing work in coldwater streams are encouraged to demonstrate strategic value of selected stream sites based on existing regional or organizational strategies and indicate anticipated benefit to brook trout.
 In addition, applicants proposing aquatic barrier removals are encouraged to use the FishWerks tool to help describe expected connectivity improvements relative to other potential barrier removal scenarios in the project watershed (see the Consultation with Sea Lamprey Control Program section below for more information pertinent to barrier removals).
 Applicants proposing projects to benefit lake sturgeon are encouraged to indicate how the proposed scope of work relates to and builds upon existing lake sturgeon restoration efforts in the watershed, such as a supplementation program or population-based plan.

-Funding Category 2: Coastal Wetlands
+Funding Category 2: Restore and Enhance Coastal Wetland Habitat

 - Restore aquatic connectivity: installation of passage structures, and removal of sediment and hard structures to improve hydrology and access by fish and other aquatic organisms

-- Improve habitat structure: invasive species control and native plant restoration to improve hydrology and habitat complexity
+- Improve habitat structure: Invasive species control and native plant restoration to improve hydrology and habitat complexity

-Funding Category 3: Green Stormwater Infrastructure
+Funding Category 3: Expand Green Stormwater Infrastructure in Great Lakes Communities

 - Create and enhance urban wetlands: construction/improvement of wetlands in urban areas to slow, store and filter storm water while improving habitat

 - Install green infrastructure: installation of rain gardens, bioswales, green roofs, pervious surfaces, and other green infrastructure solutions to increase storm water storage and capture

 - Restore urban forests: strategic planting of diverse native tree species along riparian zones and other flood-prone areas to slow and retain storm water runoff, moderate water temperatures, improve habitat, and increase ecosystem resiliency